Self-trapping and skin solitons in two-dimensional non-Hermitian lattices: Discussion

-In this work, we have investigated the generalized nonlinear Hatano-Nelson lattice in two spatial dimensions, emphasizing the intricate interplay between skin effect and self-trapping due to Kerr nonlinearity.
-While in the linear regime, wavefunctions propagate toward a lattice's preferred corner due to the NHSE, the presence of nonlinearity significantly affects such a preferential direction.
-We have demonstrated that the single-channel self-trapping strongly depends on the amplitude of the initial excitation, its position, and the degree of coupling asymmetry described.
-Specifically, initial excitations near the corner where the linear modes are localized, exhibit self-trapping above relatively low amplitude thresholds.
-Conversely, deep within the lattice bulk, asymmetric couplings actively oppose self-trapping, leading to delocalization even at higher excitation amplitudes; for very strong non-Hermiticity, self-trapping in these bulk regions is practically impossible.
-Additionally, we have identified and characterized stationary two-dimensional soliton solutions in various lattice locations by computing their associated power-eigenvalue diagrams.
-These solutions, which generalize the concept of skin solitons in two dimensions, consistently display spatial asymmetry biased toward the lattice corner which is favored by asymmetric couplings.
+In this work, we have investigated the propagation dynamics of a generalized two-dimensional nonlinear Hatano–Nelson lattice, focusing on the intricate antagonism between the skin effect and self-trapping induced by Kerr nonlinearity.
+In the linear regime, wavefunctions are driven toward a lattice's preferred corner by the NHSE, whereas the presence of nonlinearity substantially suppresses this delocalization tendency.
+In particular, for single-site excitation, we have shown that the self-trapping behavior strongly depends on the amplitude of the initial excitation, its position, and the degree of coupling asymmetry.
+Specifically, excitations near the corner where the linear modes are localized exhibit self-trapping above relatively low amplitude thresholds.
+By contrast, in the lattice bulk, asymmetric couplings effectively oppose self-trapping, leading to delocalization even at higher excitation amplitudes; for very strong non-Hermiticity, self-trapping in these bulk regions becomes practically impossible.
+Furthermore, to highlight the differences in this antagonism between focusing and defocusing Kerr-nonlinear regimes, we examined the propagation dynamics of broader initial excitations, revealing a stronger tendency for delocalization in the defocusing case, associated with enhanced diffraction.

+Additionally, we have identified and characterized two-dimensional stationary bright soliton solutions in various lattice locations by calculating their associated power–eigenvalue diagrams.
+These solutions, which extend the concept of skin solitons in two dimensions, consistently display spatial asymmetry biased toward the lattice corner favored by asymmetric couplings.
 Interestingly, our study revealed that the soliton power thresholds increase parabolically with the non-Hermiticity parameter $h$.
-Furthermore, solitons positioned near the corner where linear skin modes are localized, remain stable over large propagation distances, whereas those located away from this corner show higher deviations.
-In conclusion, this study introduces the concept of skin solitons in higher dimensional lattices with asymmetric coupling, setting the stage for further exploration of soliton formation in topologically non-trivial non-Hermitian lattices, such as those exhibiting higher-order skin effects.
-We believe that our results may provide useful insights regarding transport in higher-dimensional non-Hermitian lattices with nonlinearity, that are highly relevant to the emerging field of non-Hermitian nonlinear optics.
+Remarkably, we have shown that such skin soliton solutions also exist for a plethora of asymmetric lattices with more complicated geometries, apart from the Hatano–Nelson lattice.
+Consequently, our results set the stage for further exploration of skin soliton formation in non-Hermitian lattices~\cite{Li2025}.